DUNE-DAQ/trigger/python/trigger/tpreplay_application/README.md

 ### General procedure
 Replay works via a `TPReplayApplication`, a smart DAQ application that can be used inside the trigger segment of your OKS session.<br>
 To use it, simply add this application to the trigger segment in your session.
-There are example sessions available, both local and with ehn1 integration.<br><br>
+There are example sessions available, both local and with ehn1 integration (CERN's opmon and ers).<br><br>
-Remember, replay is an emulation of readout and it simply outputs TAs, so for a full stream, a trigger application creating TCs and an MLT application are required.<br><br>
+Remember, replay is an emulation of readout and it simply outputs TAs, so for a full stream, a trigger application creating TCs and an MLT application are required (these are typically part of the trigger segment already).<br><br>
 Finally, configure the `TPReplayModule` that is part of this application.
 It accepts a list of input HDF5 TPStream files.
 Additionally, one can choose to filter out planes.
+This python script will take care of creating and modifying the configuration given both the parameters from the command line and parameters extracted from data files.

 ### Using this script
-One can use this script that will modify the OKS data with data obtained from the provided files.<br>
+One can use this script that will modify the OKS data with parameters obtained from the provided files.<br>

 #### Command-Line Options for TP Replay Application
 | Option               | Type         | Default Value  | Description  |